napcs/katacoda-scenarios/tailscale_funnel/create-server.md

 Press Ctrl+C to stop the server
 ```

-With your server running, test it out to verify everything works.
+You'll test your server manually next.
+Press **Check** to verify the server is running before moving on.